 • Open

-Lessons from modeling state, change, and complexity with values and functions The post Designing real systems with immutable data in Clojure appeared first on Building Nubank. ( 23 min )
+Lessons from Modeling State, Change, and Complexity with Values and Functions The post Building AI agents for 131 million customers appeared first on Building Nubank. ( 21 min )

 • Open